loteoo/hyperapp-starter/README.md

 State => Data of your app
 View => Maps a given state to vDOM, which Hyperapp will use to update the DOM
 Actions => Takes in a state, some params, returns a new state
-Subscribtions => Trigger actions from the outside
+Subscribtions => React to the outside world
 Effects => Interact with the outside world

 Use functional programming to describe an application